A Prayer of Encouragement

 As I breathe words of hope and love

 With expectancy, be mindful and alert

-To the possibilities as you recognise My voice
+To the possibilities as you recognize My voice

 Feel your fears disappear in the light